Isayso/VideoLinkSafe/README.md

 ### Install

-- Execute .msi file, SQL Lite file will be created during first run.
+- Execute .msi file, you will be ask for a SQL Lite file name and location.

 ### Quickstart